 Diagrams and any additional information you would like to include can be attached

-If you wish to cancel a service request, please do so in writing.
+If you wish to cancel a service request, please do so by emailing the Facilities Operations Center at firstname.lastname@example.org.
 The original requestor must cancel requests.